guildai/guild.ai/pages/docs/tutorials/training-and-prediction-with-cloudml.md

 ```

 The ``-p`` option indicates that the delete should be
 *permanent*.
-This ensures that the runs no longer consume disk space.
+This ensures that the runs no longer consume disk
+space.
+Omit this option if you want to retain the ability to restore
+them at a later time.
+Note that disk space will not be freed up for
+these jobs until you premanently delete them (see the [](cmd:purge)
+command).

 ## Summary